XinKai-Tang/ConvUNET/README.md

-# Segment-Any-Nodule
+# ConvUNET: a Novel Depthwise Separable ConvNet for Lung Nodule Segmentation
-This is the offcial implementation of Segment Any Nodule (SAN) model for IEEE BIBM 2023.
+This is the offcial implementation of ConvNet for IEEE BIBM 2023.